-The EPA (The US Environmental Protection Agency).
-Environment Canada and Husqvarna Forest & Garden are pleased to explain the emissions control system warranty on your 2009 and later small nonroad engine.
-In U.S. and Canada, new small nonroad engines must be designed, built and equipped to meet the federal stringent anti-smog standards.
-Husqvarna Forest & Garden must warrant the emission control system on your small nonroad engine for the period of time listed below provided there has been no abuse, neglect or improper maintenance of your unit.
-Your emission control system includes Parts such as the carburetor and the ignition system.
-Where a warrantable condition exists, Husgvarna Forest & Garden will repair your small nonroad engine at no cost to you.
-Expenses covered under warranty include diagnosis, parts and labor.
+The EPA (U.S. Environmental Protection Agency), CARB (California Air Resources Board), Environment Canada and Husqvarna Forest & Garden are pleased to explain the emissions control system's warranty on your 2015-2016\ small off-road engine.
+In U.S. and Canada, small off-road engines must be designed, built, and equipped to meet the applicable Federal or California stringent antismog standards.
+Husqvarna Forest & Garden must warrant the emissions control system on your small offroad engine for the period of time listed below provided there has been no abuse, neglect or improper maintenance of your small off-road engine.
+Your emission control system may include parts such as the carburetor, fuel-injection system, the ignition system, catalytic convertor, fuel tanks, fuel lines, fuel caps, valves, canisters, filters, vapor hoses, clamps, connectors, and other associated emission-related components.
+For engines less than or equal to 80 cc. only the fuel tank is subject to the evaporative emission control warranty requirements of this section (California only).
+Where a warrantable condition exists, Husgvarna Forest & Garden will repair your small off-road engine at no cost to you including diagnosis, parts and labor.